 But the more things change, the more one thing remains the same: today, LPL remains rooted in the timeless principle of independent, objective advice, just as it has for nearly 30 years.

 All of us at LPL are proud of the fact that we’ve been the nation’s largest independent broker-dealer* for more than 20 years.
 That’s a great legacy.
 But personally, I’m more excited about the next 20 years for LPL.
-Working with an extraordinary group of financial advisors to lead the independent advice model into the future is a pretty great opportunity, and I can’t wait to work on that future together with our advisors.
+Working with an extraordinary group of financial professionals to lead the independent advice model into the future is a pretty great opportunity, and I can’t wait to work on that future together with our financial professionals.

 President and CEO